Lake Garda & the Veneto

 Day 7: Venice

 Today, you will pedal south along the bike path to reach the impressive city of Mantova, with its pretty lakes built around it as fortifications and now serving as a great green area around the city.
-Mantova was home to the princely Gonzaga family, who ruled for several centuries between the 14th and the 18th centuries and who made Mantova an artistic, musical, and architectural center.
-Visit the Palazzo Ducale and Palazzo del Tè, as well as the Piazza Virgiliana, Castello San Giorgio and Piazza delle Erbe before returning to your accommodations.
-(B)Elevation: 745 ft.
-(223 m) total climbing
+Mantova was home to the princely Gonzaga family, who ruled for several centuries between the 14th and 18th centuries and who made Mantova an artistic, musical, and architectural center.
+Visit the Palazzo Ducale and Palazzo del Tè, as well as the Piazza Virgiliana, Castello San Giorgio, and Piazza delle Erbe before returning to your accommodations.
+(B)Accommodation: Al Cacciatore Hotel and Restaurant or similar

 Day 7: Venice

-You will take the train into Venice for the day, to explore the less well-known areas of the “Serenissima”.
-From the train station, visit the Jewish Ghetto, the Cannaregio neighborhood and the Fondamente Nuova before arriving near the Rialto bridge.
+You will take the train to Venice for the day, to explore the less well-known areas of the “Serenissima”.
+From the train station, visit the Jewish Ghetto, the Cannaregio neighborhood, and the Fondamente Nuova before arriving near the Rialto Bridge.
 From here, you’ll have free time to visit the more famous parts of Venice.
 Regroup later this afternoon to return to Padova together for our celebration dinner in a local restaurant.
 Raise a glass of white wine, the traditional Venetian aperitif, or a classic spritz to our journey together across the Veneto region.
-(B)Accommodation: Art Hotel Al Fagiano or similar
+(B, D)Accommodation: Casa del Pellegrino or similar

 Day 8: Tour ends in Padova